Deep Tissue St Paul, MN

 What Can I Expect During My Visit?

-Dena and her team of therapists may use fingertips, knuckles, hands, elbows, forearms, knees, and feet during the deep tissue massage.
-This is not speedy work, this is Deep Slow Intentional bodywork and we can spend 90 minutes resolving one specific problem.
+Dena and her team of therapists may use fingertips, soft fists, hands, elbows, forearms and feet during the deep tissue massage.
+This is not speedy work, this is Deep, Slow, Intentional, Deliberate bodywork and we can spend 90 minutes resolving one specific problem.
 You may be asked to breathe deeply as your massage therapist works on certain tense areas.
-We will use all of the “tools” we have available to give the most effective massage, which includes the use of our bare feet (Ashiatsu), Rolfing techniques, sliding cupping, and any other techniques we can use to help heal your deep muscular and tissue pains.
+In our deep tissue massage therapy in St. Paul & Minneapolis, we will use all of the “tools” we have available to give the most effective massage, which includes the use of our bare feet (Ashiatsu), Rolfing techniques, sliding cupping, and any other techniques we can use to help heal your deep muscular and tissue pains.

-It is important to drink plenty of water after the massage to flush metabolic waste from the tissues, and to follow all of our post-massage instructions.
+It is important to drink plenty of water the day before and right after the massage to flush metabolic waste from the tissues, and to follow all of our post-massage instructions.
 You may experience some soreness for a day or two after your visit.
-This is that “good pain” of relieving the tension that is living deep in your muscles and connective tissues.
-Dena’s pro tip: “Take an Epsom salt bath the evening after your massage.
+We consider that an good sign that the tension that was living deep in your muscles and connective tissues was shifted and is working its way out.
+Pro tip: “Take an Epsom salt bath the evening after your massage.
 Don’t skimp on the salt!”

 Book Now